 The science part finally captures what scientists like Einstein and Hawkins have long been hunting for.
 The scientific unicorn: The Grand Unified Theory.

 The magic part has four pillars.

-My guess is the classical elements: Earth, fire, wind and water.
+My guess is the classical elements: Earth, Fire, Wind and Water.
 Something tells me I'm wrong but my spider-sense tells me that Doom - even this extremely powerful version of him - still has FF hangups.
-The ever popular Thing = earth, Human Torch = Fire, Mister Fantastic = water, and Invisible Woman = air.
+The Thing = Earth, Human Torch = Fire, Mister Fantastic = Water, and Invisible Woman = Air.

 Anyway, the new Doom universe is established complete with denizens.

 Crude.
 Like extremely early medieval-period crude.
 Even pre-medieval really.
 I love it.
 Reminds me of Umberto Eco's 'The Name of the Rose'.